SoK: Security of Cyber-Physical Systems Under Intentional Electromagnetic Interference Attacks

 IEMI Threat Models

-The target's operating state during injection maps to the clock and sampling process.
-The clock signal C(t) determines the sampling edges, and implementation-specific decision thresholds can be represented by extending the sampling function S[·] with additional parameters when needed.
-Furthermore, attack objectives (attackObjective ∈ {Controlling, Disrupting}) and coupling paths (couplingPath ∈ {EM, E, M, Wired}) define the threat model's scope.
+The target's operating state during injection maps to the clock and sampling process, where \(C(t)\) determines the sampling edges, and implementation-specific decision thresholds can be represented by extending \(\mathcal{S}[\cdot]\) with additional threshold parameters when needed.
+Finally, an attacker's knowledge of target timing corresponds to what the attacker can infer about the target's internal sampling schedule and state transition schemes.

 Key Observations